anheew1/CodinGame/README.md

-# GameCoding
+# CodinGame

 **All code is run at https://www.codingame.com/**

-this is answers of my GameCoding questions
+this is answers of my CodinGame questions